stefanspringer1/SwiftXML/README.md

 **UPDATE 39 (July 2025):** New argument `suppressDeclarationForNamespaceURIs:` in the output methods.
 (An `XProductionTemplate` has to offer the according argument `declarationSupressingNamespaceURIs:` in its `activeProduction` method.)

+**UPDATE 40 (July 2025):** Namespaces for attributes are now added (although some more tests should be added), but no registering of such attributes yet.

 ---

 ## Related packages